-I’m talking about online vendors such as Brian Gavin Diamonds, High Performance Diamonds, James Allen, and even Blue Nile.
-While some of the names have changed to create a greater sense of brand recognition, the people behind these companies have been around since the inception of diamonds on the internet, and I’m proud to call the people who own and operate these companies my friends.
+I’m talking about online vendors such as Brian Gavin Diamonds, James Allen, and Blue Nile.
+While some of the names have changed to create a greater sense of brand recognition, the people behind these companies have been around since the inception of diamonds on the internet, and I’m proud to call the people who own and operate these companies, my friends.

-Dealers like Brian Gavin, High Performance Diamonds, and James Allen have established themselves as specialists in the realm of super ideal cut diamonds which have been cut to proportions which are optimized to exhibit the highest levels of light return and sparkle!
-While vendors such as Blue Nile and newcomer Ritani tend to focus on a broader range of proportions which appeals more to budget conscious buyers.
+Dealers like Brian Gavin and James Allen have established themselves as specialists in the realm of super ideal cut diamonds which have been cut to proportions that are optimized to exhibit the highest levels of light return and sparkle!
+While vendors such as Blue Nile and newcomer Ritani tend to focus on a broader range of proportions which appeals more to budget-conscious buyers.

 One of the biggest challenges that online diamond buyers face is that they are unable to see the actual diamond in-person before placing their order… this was more of a challenge in the early days of the internet diamond business when we were still trying to figure out how to provide people with the data required to back up our claims that the diamonds we offered were cut to better proportions and a higher degree of optical symmetry than most retail jewelers even knew existed.